glympero/xe-app/README.md

 ### Docker Setup

-Docker is used to containerize the application, ensuring consistency across different development and production environments.
+Docker is used to containerize the application's db, ensuring consistency across different development and production environments.
 To get started with Docker:

 1. **Start the Docker application** on your machine.
 Ensure it's running before proceeding with the next steps.